 Ever found yourself in situations where Lightroom’s being incredibly slow?
-Adobe has improved speed in the new Lightroom Classic CC, but there are still some complaints about the speed on online forums.
+Adobe has improved speed in the new Lightroom Classic CC, but there are still some complaints and requests to improve Lightroom speed on online forums.
 Now, some of the speed issues could be a result of the hardware.
 Maybe your computer doesn’t have enough memory and overall specifications for your machine are slow.
 We won’t be going into the hardware side of things, but, if you’re someone whose Lightroom is still running slow even after the Classic CC update, make sure you’re doing the things discussed in this blog post.
 All of these can be done from within Lightroom.

 1. Camera RAW Cache Settings